LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 *	The module :mod:`ll.xist.presenters` has been renamed to :mod:`present`.

 *	The classes :class:`ll.xist.converters.Converter` and
-	:class:`ll.xist.publishers.Publisher` has been moved to :mod:`ll.xist.xsc`.
+	:class:`ll.xist.publishers.Publisher` have been moved to :mod:`ll.xist.xsc`.
 	The modules :mod:`ll.xist.converters` and :mod:`ll.xist.publishers` no longer exist.